analogdevicesinc/doctools/docs/cli.rst

    $adoc custom-doc --builder pdf
     [ build output ]

-The *doc.yaml* file is a concise human readable markup file to set the desired content and some other options.
+The *doc.yaml* file is a concise human-readable markup file to set the desired content and some other options.
 Running the tool in a directory without the *doc.yaml* will instantiate a template and return.